The Barnes Foundation Presents Elijah Pierce’s America

 Philadelphia, PA, July 13, 2020—In September 2020, the Barnes Foundation will present Elijah Pierce’s America, a landmark exhibition featuring the rich and varied sculpture of woodcarver Elijah Pierce (1892–1984).
 On view in the Roberts Gallery from September 27, 2020 through January 10, 2021, this is the first major retrospective of Pierce’s work to be presented outside his home city of Columbus, Ohio, for more than 25 years.

 Elijah Pierce’s America at the Barnes is sponsored by Northern Trust and Comcast NBCUniversal.
-Critical support for the exhibition is also provided by Victor F. Keen and Jeanne Ruddy and the National Endowment for the Arts.
+Critical support for the exhibition is also provided by the National Endowment for the Arts.

 Born on a farm in Baldwyn, Mississippi, Pierce joined the Great Migration and settled in Columbus, Ohio, in 1924.
 After years spent working as a barber and preacher, in 1954 he opened his own barbershop, which became a social hub and functioned as his studio.
 Pierce created a unique body of work over the course of 50 years, producing his virtuoso woodcarvings in moments between cutting hair.
 His work features remarkable narratives—religious parables, autobiographical scenes, episodes from American politics, and includes figures from sports and film, with subjects ranging from Richard Nixon to Dr. Martin Luther King, Jr., and from Hank Aaron to Warren Beatty.
-In 1984, Pierce told the Columbus Dispatch: “I’d carve anything that was a picture in my mind.
+Pierce once said, “I’d carve anything that was a picture in my mind.
 I thought a pocketknife was about the best thing I’d ever seen.”

 Co-curated by Dr. Nancy Ireson, Deputy Director for Collections and Exhibitions & Gund Family Chief Curator at the Barnes, and Dr. Zoé Whitley, Director of Chisenhale Gallery in London, Elijah Pierce’s America features more than 100 rarely seen works created between 1923 and 1979, including painted bas-reliefs and freestanding carvings.
 Using wood, corrugated cardboard, crepe paper, house paint, aluminum foil, glitter, and rhinestones, Pierce created extraordinary objects that expressed his faith, values, and perspective on the world.
 His art reflects the complexities of life in 20th-century America.